johnalison/obsidian-notes/Journal/6 September 2024 Friday.md

 # [[Jet DeClustering]]
-- cleaning code, push
+- cleaning code, pushed
 - [ ] Verify new declustering on signal
 - Automated the overwriting of auxiliary jet branches ...
 Needed for MC/data differences
 - How to remove branches from skims?
 	- A: skip_branches in config
 	- Can this be done dynamically ?  think so.
+	- DONE
 - Running the HH declustering ... failed b/c memory ?
 - Testing in tmux 335..out of memory...
 Retrying **cmslpc304** with 2 workers ... works **real    82m51.408s**
 - save sumw2 from input metadata
+	- Done
 - What about trig weights?
-- Added trig weights to output file.
+	- Added trig weights to output file
-- Need to propogate the btagging weights
+- Need to propagate the btagging weights...
+Done
+- Added CI for analyzing the synthetic datasets
+- Making signal synthetic datasets on  **cmslpc304**

 # Hoops
-- Played Great !
+- Played Great !!!
 - Great Runs 3s and 4s

 [[CMU 4b Chat 6 September 2024]]